Wanna know the REAL “Law of Attraction?”

 Why Marketers Must Root Themselves in Value

-And speaking of boiling, let’s break down a brilliant lesson in attraction from one of the most unlikely of sources…
+And speaking of boiling, let’s break down by the concept of value via a story from one of the most unlikely of sources…

-Okay, you might be wondering what can advertising aficionados learn from an ugly, misshapen vegetable that’s damn near inedible until it’s properly washed, cooked, and seasoned?
+Now you might be wondering what can you possibly learn about building your business from an ugly, misshapen vegetable that’s damn near inedible until it’s properly washed, cooked, and seasoned?

-Believe it or not, the history of the potato is a shining example of how value and perception can take something seemingly ordinary and make it downright irresistible in the eyes of the public.
+Believe it or not, the history of the potato is a shining example of how the perception of value can take something seemingly ordinary and make it downright irresistible in the eyes of the public.

-See, back in eighteenth-century Europe, people saw the potato as something sinister, farmers regarded the it as totally alien, and others associated it with disease and filth.
+See, back in eighteenth-century Europe, people saw the potato as something SINISTER—farmers regarded it as foreign and totally alien, and many associated today’s favorite vegetable with disease and filth.

 In fact, growing spuds was outlawed in France out of fear of leprosy until 1772.